 To this end, through on-site research & a thorough assessment process, we develop relationships with like-minded individuals residing in the specific areas that we passionately desire to support.
 Together, we work toward our goal of "fulfilling our world's ocean of needs, one drop at a time."

 In-keeping with Maslow’s Model, once fundamental survival needs are met in a given community, we expand our contributions by means of education (health & wellness, reading, writing, math, technology, creativity development) and other forms of community service so that both children and adults can CO-CREATE a realistic path toward their own sustainability (gardening, skills development, higher education, participation in community development projects and the like).

 MOST IMPORTANTLY (after the actual work itself, of course!), our driving principle is to be the non-profit organization that we've always dreamed of - a charity where 100% of any tax-deductible donation designated for a specific program goes directly to that program.
-This means that if $200 is donated to have a well built, that's exactly where all of the money goes and WE (Mark & Trina Ramsey) cover the administrative expenses through our own personal donations.
+This means that if $100 is donated to support the education of children in need, that's exactly where all of the money goes and WE (Mark & Trina Ramsey) cover the administrative expenses through our own personal donations.

 DREAMS really DO come TRUE!

 Contributing School Supplies

 So many children have parents that struggle to feed and clothe them, so school supplies are considered a luxury!
 They are in need of everything from pencils and notebooks to paper and books.
 Your donation covers supplies for students attending our two new schools in Cambodia.

 Please help us break the cycle of poverty by supporting our efforts to educate these children in need!
 CLICK HERE to make a difference in a child's life.